Collectible Creamsicle: 1997 Chevrolet Camaro Z/28 30th Anniversary – Sold?

 April 30, 2023 Update – After letting their second listing sit expired for a few days, the seller replaced it with a third Craigslist ad.
 The pictures, description, and already-lowered asking price all remain the same.

 March 26, 2023 Update – The seller replaced their expiring original listing with a fresh Craigslist ad.
 While the pictures and description remain the same, the seller lowered their asking price from $18,000 to $17,500.

 Like most Chevrolet fans, one of the cars you’d like to add to your collection is one of the Creamsicle-colored 1969 Chevrolet Camaro Indianapolis 500 pace car editions.
 However, if you’re like most enthusiasts, the going rate for a quality example is now beyond most of our budgets.
 As a compelling and much more affordable alternative, we argue a 4th generation, 1997 Chevrolet Camaro Z28 30th anniversary edition is a better choice.
-With 315 horsepower, a six-speed manual, better handling, and modern air conditioning, try to change our minds.
+Try to change our minds with 315 horsepower, a six-speed manual, better handling, and modern air conditioning.

-A prime example is this 48K-Mile 1997 Camaro Z28 30th Anniversary Edition listed on Craigslist in Spring, Texas (Houston), which is reportedly a garage-kept, non-smoked-in example.
+A prime example is this 48K-Mile 1997 Camaro Z28 30th Anniversary Edition, first spotted on Craigslist in March 2023 in Spring, Texas (Houston), which is reportedly a garage-kept, non-smoked-in example.
 The only thing we don’t like about this modern edition is the 1990s practice of white-painted wheels, but that’s an easy fix.